aratrohcaz/pihole-blocklist-manager/README.md

 ## Current Issues
  - Runs out of memory/no memory profiling
     - Fails with < 128MB memory set in `php.ini` when outputting file.
- - Throws warning if `php.ini` is not setup correctly (related to timezones)
  - creating/destruction of many (cURL) resources